Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 And if you end up eating one of these for breakfast, don’t say I didn’t warn you!

 Thanks for spending some time with me today, friends.
-Enjoy the best bacon cheeseburger(s) you may ever have the pleasure of eating, and have a lovely day.
+Enjoy the best bacon cheeseburger(s) you may ever have the pleasure of eating.

 You had me at double bacon cheeseburger!!! made these for dinner with fries on the side.
 (I’ll start my diet tomorrow) lol.
 Delicious and I actually had every thing on the cooking list in the house and the utensils too.
 I used a scale to measure out each ball but I made them 2.5 oz each.
 I saved some bacon grease from previously cooking bacon.
 I’m glad I got to use it.
 I had no idea why I was saving it other than my southern girlfriend said to save it…lol